kennknowles/python-rightarrow/README.md

 Run-time checking
 -----------------

-The module `typelanguage.enforce` contains functions for using these annotations as run-time monitors.
+The module `rightarrow.enforce` contains functions for using these annotations as run-time monitors.

 Applied directly: